 The festival is organized by the India Association of Charlotte a nonprofit cultural organization established to serve the growing Indian American Community in the Charlotte area.
 Its primary mission is to share Indian culture with the people of the larger community and foster a better understanding of the cultural diversity of India in an effort to make our Queen City a truly world class city.
 For more information, please send email to email@example.com

 The festival draws over 20,000 visitors from Charlotte and the surrounding areas.
 The best way to summarize the impact of the festival is to paraphrase a comment we have heard repeatedly during the festival.
 “This has been a great opportunity for me as a Charlottean to get a taste of Indian culture and experiencing and understanding a bit more about India without leaving Charlotte.
-Other activities in addition to Charlotte Idol vocal competition include short films and live dramas on Indian American themes.
+Other activities in addition to Charlotte Idol vocal competition include live dramas on Indian American themes.

 A large Food Court on the street offers a range of popular Indian delicacies to tickle the palate.
 In addition, various Indian souvenirs, costumes, jewelry and other works are displayed for viewing and buying.